-The training provides a broad horticultural background and includes the topics of botany, soils, vegetable production using organic and conventional techniques, integrated pest management, greenhouses, lawns, houseplants, trees/shrubs, flowers and invasive plants.
-The prerequisites for becoming a Master Gardener include familiarity with Alaska gardening conditions and a commitment to 40 hours of volunteer time.
+Master gardener training provides a broad horticultural background and includes lessons on botany, soils, vegetable production using organic and conventional techniques, integrated pest management, greenhouses, lawns, houseplants, trees/shrubs, flowers and invasive plants.
+The prerequisites for becoming an Alaska master gardener include familiarity with Alaska gardening conditions and a commitment to 40 hours of volunteer time.
+The course will be taught via Zoom and begins Dec.
+2. Classes are Tuesdays and Thursdays from 3-5 p.m. through Feb.
+27, with a break for the holidays.
+Registrants will receive a recording of each class.

 Accommodation requests related to a disability should be made five business days in advance to Alda Norris at amnorris2@alaska.edu or 907-474-7120.
 Language access services, such as interpretation or translation of vital information, will be provided free of charge to individuals with limited English proficiency upon request to amnorris2@alaska.edu.